rlai-lab/relod/README.md

-# ReLoD: The _Re_mote-_Lo_cal _D_istributed System for Real-time Reinforcement Learning on Vision-Based Robotics Tasks
+# ReLoD: The Remote-Local Distributed System for Real-time Reinforcement Learning on Vision-Based Robotics Tasks

 Real-time Reinforcement Learning for Vision-Based Robotics Utilizing Local and Remote Computers